-Creating Shared DataSet in SSRS
+Create a Shared DataSet in SSRS

-To create shared dataset in SSRS, Right click on the Shared datasets folder present in the solution explorer and select the Add New Dataset option from the context menu Or you can choose Add option and then select New Item option from the context menu.
-This will open New window and from that window you can select the New Dataset option
+To create a shared dataset in SSRS, Right-click on the Shared datasets folder present in the solution explorer.
+Next, select the Add New Dataset option from the context menu.
+Or you can choose the Add option and then select the New Item option from the context menu.

 In this example, We selected the Add New Dataset option from the context menu.
-Once you click on that option, it will open Shared Dataset Properties window to configure the SSRS Dataset.
+Once you click on that option, it will open the Shared Dataset Properties window to configure the SSRS Dataset.
 Following are the properties inside the Shared Data Source Properties window

 - Stored Procedure: You have to select the stored procedure you want to use.

-From the below screenshot you can observe that, We are selecting the Text type
+From the below screenshot you can observe that We are selecting the Text type